lucychambers/techtohuman/_posts/articles/2016-10-30-headaches.md

 OR

 * "Istvan, anti-corruption campaigner, who bears a personal grudge against the government of his country after officials drove his sausage-making business into the ground when he refused to pay a bribe.
-HEADACHE: A similar thing is about to happen to his son and his next door neighbour."
+HEADACHE: A similar thing is about to happen to his son and his nextdoor neighbour."

 *Just a little thing I think about sometimes.
 [Let me know](http://techtohuman.com/contact/) if you have other techniques for forcing people to think about real humans rather than abstract entities!*